 You may also take elective courses within the departments of psychology, social work, or child and family development.

 In addition to classes, you will take a series of practica and internships.
 These experiences will help you develop your clinical skills in practice under the close supervision of faculty and on-site counselors.
 Our program will assign your practicum/internship based upon your clinical interests, needs, and availability.

 Almost all in-state students begin their studies at UGA paying limited tuition or fees.
 Please note that these amounts are subject to change and are meant to give prospective students an idea of the costs associated with a degree at the University of Georgia College of Education.

 Students may qualify for a variety of assistantships, scholarships, and other financial awards to help offset the cost of tuition, housing, and other expenses.

 Most graduate students at UGA are not assigned to a faculty advisor until after admittance.
 A close working relationship with your advisor is paramount to progressing through your program of study.

 Our faculty and staff support you in your initial job search and doctoral program placement and can serve as a resource throughout your career.

-As an active member of our Community Counseling Student Association (CCSA), you will have an opportunity for personal growth, community service, professional development, and peer support.
+As an active member of our Mental Health Counseling Student Association (CCSA), you will have an opportunity for personal growth, community service, professional development, and peer support.